Generic selectors

 Inside the stadium

-Wembley Stadium is now completely cashless, meaning that fans must carry a card or contactless method of payment with them if they want to buy anything inside.
+Wembley Stadium is now completely cashless, meaning that fans must carry a card or a contactless method of payment with them if they want to buy anything inside.

 Fans will be able to take advantage of a new frictionless Tap Bar on level one at Wembley, which will allow quicker and more convenient access to refreshments.
 Fans will simply tap their card on entry, pick up what they have ordered, and then walk away without the need to queue.